A lot of businesses that approach us, especially those looking for clocking-in systems, ask if we have a timesheet app.

 If HRLocker was the type of application that was used without a web connection (or used in-built functionality of the device, such as the accelerometer to measure time and movement), then a downloadable app might make sense.

-In this case some of our customers use the IP restriction capability that allows some workers to only log in from specified wifi locations/internet connections.
+In this case, some of our customers use the IP restriction capability that allows some workers to only login from specified wifi locations/internet connections.
 (No more clocking in from the bus when you’re late for the office!)

 For headcount and fire safety, clocking in and out at the start and end of the day and during breaks offsite can be a good policy to roll out.

 No problem!
-Just click the ‘add to home screen’ shortcut! (usually via ‘share’ icon on iPhones and home screen on Android.)
+Just click the ‘add to home screen’ shortcut! (usually via ‘share’ icon on iPhones and the home screen on Android.)

 Now your favourite timesheet web application’s added to your home screen, never needs updating, takes up no extra storage space – and is easily accessible like a native app!